- Multi-Day Tours

 The commemoration of the Night of the Dead in Michoacan State is a solemn tradition that preserves a genuine outpouring of profound respect and veneration to beings who, in a material form, no longer exist and to whom, through the offering, are given tribute.

-During the sixties the construction was rescued and restored with the purpose of turning it into an artisan center and sell regional products.
+During the sixties, the construction was rescued and restored with the purpose of turning it into an artisan center and selling regional products.
 Nowadays, its patios host all sorts of art and crafts exhibitions.

 The mural tells the story of Michoacan and covers the entire north wall.
 It measures 14 meters high by 12.7 meters wide.